MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/debugging-a-webpage.md

 1. Select your project folder that contains the new default page (such as `index.html`) that you want to display in the browser instance when you begin debugging your webpage in Visual Studio Code.

    The first time you open a folder, you must confirm that you trust the authors of files in this folder.
-You can also select the checkbox **Trust the authors of all files in the parent folder**:
+Optionally select the checkbox **Trust the authors of all files in the parent folder**, and then click the **Yes I trust the authors** button**:

    ![Do you trust the authors in the files of this folder?](./debugging-a-webpage-images/trust.png)

-   The first time you complete this process, you must also click the **Microsoft Edge Tools** button in the **Activity Bar** again.
+   The first time you open a folder, you must then click the **Microsoft Edge Tools** button in the **Activity Bar** again.

-   The **Microsoft Edge Tools: Targets** panel now displays two buttons: **Launch Instance** and **Generate launch.json**:
+   The **Microsoft Edge Tools: Targets** panel now contains two buttons: **Launch Instance** and **Generate launch.json**:

    ![The 'Microsoft Edge Tools: Targets' panel displays 'Launch Instance' and 'Generate launch.json' buttons](./debugging-a-webpage-images/targets-buttons.png)

-1. Select **Generate launch.json** to create a `launch.json` in your project.
+1. Click the **Generate launch.json** button to create a `launch.json` file in your project.

 1. In `launch.json`, add the URL of your project.
 This can be a URL or a local file path.
 If you leave the URL as-is, the default, **Success** page is displayed.

-1. Save `launch.json`.
+1. Save the `launch.json` file.

-Now, when you select **Debug** when your project folder is open in Visual Studio Code, the **Edge DevTools** tab opens, showing content for the page that you specified in `launch.json`.
+Now, when you debug your project in Visual Studio Code, the **Edge DevTools** tab opens, showing content for the page that you specified in `launch.json`.
 Also, the **Edge DevTools: Browser** tab opens, displaying the rendered page that you specified in `launch.json`.

 <!-- ====================================================================== -->